hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-lease-cmds.rst

        }
    }

-If any of the leases is malformed, no leases changes are applied to the lease database.
-If the leases are well formed but there is a failure to apply any of the lease changes to the database, the command will continue to be processed for other leases.
-All the leases for which the command was unable to apply the changes in the database will be listed in the response.
+If any of the leases are malformed, no lease changes are applied to the lease database.
+If the leases are well-formed but there is a failure to apply any of the lease changes to the database, the command continues to be processed for other leases.
+All the leases for which the command was unable to apply the changes in the database are listed in the response.
 For example:

 ::